BhathiyaTK/Automated-Lecturers-Time-Table-Generator/README.md

 - JQuery
 - PostgreSQL (as Relational-DBMS)

-*NOTE: Curently this is only available for a single department of the faculty.*
+*NOTE: Curently this is only available for a single department of a faculty.*

-:bulb: **willing to implement this for the entire faculty and the university.**